margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> despite how sneaky is the guise.
 <br> Covering up the legit self with error,
 <br> the mask mocks the true light bearer.
-<br> As the mask falls off, the foes flee,
+As the mask falls off, the foes flee,
 <br> leaving the real face for all to see.

 <br>